nrb5089/SignalProcessingTutorial/Module 0 - Signal Processing MS in Python/lab0-IntroPythonNumpy.rst

 Linear Algebra Operations
 ===========================
-Here are a few linear algebra operations related to using NumPy arrays in the context of linear algebra:
+Here are a few linear algebra operations related to using NumPy arrays in the context of linear algebra.

 Matrix-Vector Multiplication
 -----------------------------------